nequalszero/ReiClone/README.md

 # Future Directions for the Project

-### Add Past Purchases
-Current upon checking out, the user's shopping cart is simply dumped out.
-Ideally there would be a mock payment screen and a table to handle past purchases so that they can viewed in the account details.
+### Search Bar and Filters
+Search bar is could use a suggestions / auto-complete feature.
+Sidebar filter for results should be implemented.

 ### More Seeds
 Seed more categories and more items per category.

-### Search Bar and Filters
-Search bar is could use a suggestions / auto-complete feature.
-Sidebar filter is for results should be implemented.

 ## Refactoring
 Reduce number of controlled components, learn how to use refs to access child components and their methods from their parents.
 Eliminate unnecessary item from component states that are already being passed in via props.

-## React Classnames library
-Implement React Classnames library to handle changing class names in components, as opposed to manually constructing classnames based on various boolean conditions.

 ## Fix Dropdowns in Firefox
 Initial naive implementation of opening/closing dropdowns throws errors in Firefox and does not function properly.
 Refactor to use onFocus and onBlur.

 ## Database Changes
 Look into storing hashes in a database column as opposed to arrays or strings for product search keywords.
 Look into polymorphic associations for the Products table.

+### Add Past Purchases
+Current upon checking out, the user's shopping cart is simply dumped out.
+Ideally there would be a mock payment screen and a table to handle past purchases so that they can viewed in the account details.